This page shows how to create an Ice application with C++ using the Ice C++11 mapping.

 The client runs and exits without producing any output; however, in the server window, we see the

 "Hello World!" that is produced by the printer.
 To get rid of the server, we interrupt it on the command line for now.
-(We will see cleaner ways to terminate a server in our discussion of

 If anything goes wrong, the client will print an error message.
 For example, if we run the client without having first started the server, we get: